clinicalml/overlap-code/README.md

 OverRule is built on Python 3 with Pandas, numpy, scikit-learn and cvxpy.

-## Code example

-The script `setup.sh` assumes that `anaconda` is installed, and creates a virtual environment names `overrule` for the relevant packages.
+The script `setup.sh` assumes that `anaconda` is installed, and creates a virtual environment named `overrule` for the relevant packages.
+It is divided into two sections:  The first installs the minimum dependencies for `overrule` to run, and the second install dependencies required to reproducing results end-to-end (including e.g., `jupyter` and `sacred` for logging experiment results)

+## Reproducing Synthetic Experiments

-Once this is done, the shell script `run_iris_exp.sh` runs OverRule on the Iris dataset and stores the output in the folder `./results`.
+Once `setup.sh` has been run, the Jupyter Notebook `./exps/iris/exp_iris_2d.ipynb` runs OverRule on the Iris dataset and stores the output in the folder `./exps/iris/results`.
+This reproduces Figure 2 in the main paper.

+Similarly, `./exps/supp-synthetic/README.md` gives details on how to reproduce the purely synthetic experiments in the supplement.
+This reproduces Tables S1, S2, and S5 in the supplement.

 ## Acknowledgements